Lucas-COX/lagen/README.md

 ## Requirements
 In order to use lagen, you need the following packages :
-- npm>=5.2.0
+- npm >= 5.2.0
 - python >= 3.10.0

 ## Installation

 ### Local Installation
-Use the following command to install lagen directly in your project's directory :
+Use the following command to install **lagen** directly in your project's directory then run it :
 ```bash
 npm install --save-dev @lucas-cox/lagen
 ```